How is Our Substance Abuse Treatment Center Different?

 What Graduates of Columbus Women’s Rehab Have to Say

 “I grew up in a very loving Christian family.
 I was very involved in church.
 Senior year of high school I started to hang out with the wrong group of people.
 Once I entered college it got worse.
 One drug consumed my life, OxyContin, and any pain pill I could get my hands on.
 I lived for this drug day and night.
 My husband and I started to use this drug together.
 Even when I found out I was pregnant, the drug use just got worse and worse.
 I was so depressed, I had no hope.
 Eventually, I overdosed and ended up in a psych ward.
 We both decided to come to the substance abuse treatment center at Columbus Teen Challenge and God has just completely changed both of our lives.
-I am not depressed anymore.
-I have such a hope and future.
+I have hope and a future now.
 I know that my son’s going to have godly parents now.”

 “God has delivered me from the bondage of addiction, anger, fear, depression, and self-loathing.
 Teen Challenge in Columbus, GA made it possible for me to lift my head with real hope for the future.
 I used to depend on the bottle in my hand for survival, but now I’ve thrown the bottle away and I’m holding on to Jesus.”

 “I was not brought up as a Christian.
 Intelligence and education were stressed as the most important things in life, so I became a very good student and had big goals for myself.
 At age 13, however, I was sexually assaulted.
 I then became rebellious and started experimenting with drugs, which became a lifestyle for me.
 By age 24, I started using heroin, which led to a 20-year-addiction and a lot of psychological problems.
 All of my dreams faded away and I was dying in my addiction.
 I lost my will to live and was completely broken.